Groups

 Visit the LAWP website.

-The Law and Policy division is dedicated to exploring the wide range of legal and policy issues that surround mass communication and free expression by supporting members’ research and teaching efforts in those areas.
-Law and Policy division members conduct research on topics as diverse as first amendment issues, defamation, privacy invasion, copyright law, broadcast regulation and legal protections for newsgathering, among others.
-The division also plays a prominent role in AEJMC’s efforts to promote professional freedom and responsibility by serving as a bridge between academic discourse and public understanding on topics of free expression through its Speakers Bureau.
+The Law and Policy Division of the Association for Education in Journalism and Mass Communication (AEJMC).
+Our division is dedicated to exploring a wide range of legal and policy issues that surround mass communication and free expression.
+Our members are actively involved in conducting research on topics such as first amendment issues, defamation, privacy invasion, copyright law, broadcast regulation, and legal protections for newsgathering, among others.
+We support our members’ research and teaching efforts in these areas and strive to promote professional freedom and responsibility within the field.

 Visit the MMAG website.

 The Magazine Media division is a dynamic group of journalism educators and scholars who teach courses on the production and business of magazines—broadly re-defined to include many new forms in the current digital world—and study their cultural roles and effects on society and audiences.
-The division’s members are professors and students at higher-learning institutions who share a continued interest and/or professional experience in magazine writing, editing, design, and management, along with a passion for longform and lifestyle journalism.
-The division publishes Magazine Matter, a biannual newsletter, and Journal of Magazine Media, the peer-reviewed journal.
-Digital AND print versions of the journal are available.
-The digital version of the Journal of Magazine Media is included in the membership fee for the Magazine Media division.
+The division’s members are professors and students at higher-learning institutions who share a continued interest and/ or professional experience in magazine writing, editing, design, and management, along with a passion for longform and lifestyle journalism.

 Visit the MCSD website.